yomalbalooshi/GenAI-Text-Summarization-App/README.md

 ## Getting Started

-To get started, simply follow the step-by-step instructions in the tutorial.
-Choose the appropriate frontend folder (GMTB-React-App or GMTB-VanillaJS-App) based on your preference.
+To get started, simply **fork and clone** this repo and follow the step-by-step instructions in the tutorial.

 Happy coding!